astral-sh/rye/docs/guide/faq.md

 For override this behavior you can set the `behavior.venv-mark-sync-ignore` configuration key to `false`.

+Various CI and test tools can be aided in intentionally setting a location for the virtualenv, as such there is an additional `--venv` option on several commands.
+For the given invocation the command will override `.venv` to the specified location.

 ## Why Does Rye Contain Trojan "Bearfoos"?

 Unfortunately Windows likes to complain that Rye contains the trojan "Win32/Bearfoos.A!ml".